arcturegulus/nvim/README.md

-Unmaintained for now; I no longer use Neovim for writing code.
+Unmaintained for now.

-Nowadays I have a more lightweight config for writing notes or prose in Markdown with live PDF export.
+Nowadays I have a more lightweight config for writing notes or prose in Markdown with live PDF export, as well as code editing.
 Maybe I'll push that here someday.